Costa Rica at the forefront of digital payments

-Costa Rica stands out for being the first country in Latin America to make use of the Tap on Phone system, implemented through the financial institution Promérica and MasterCard for businesses in the country.
+Costa Rica stands out for being the first country in Latin America to make use of the Tap on Phone system, implemented through the financial entity Promérica and MasterCard for businesses in the country.

-"Touch" is the name of the application that uses the Tap on Phone system, which costs between $ 2 and $ 5 per month, is backed by MasterCard with all the security requirements it requires to function with the same peace of mind as a dataphone.
+"Touch" is the name of the application that uses the Tap on Phone system, which costs between $ 2 and $ 5 per month, is backed by Mastercard with all the security requirements it requires to function with the same peace of mind as a dataphone.

 However, in our country, Tap on Phone is not the only payment system that will increasingly discard the use of dataphones in shops.

-From this application, the user will only need to scan the QR of the business and will immediately direct it to their account to make their payment by mobile SINPE, eliminating the error factor in the number of accounts or telephone.
+From this application the user will only need to scan the QR of the business and will immediately direct it to their account to make their payment by mobile SINPE, eliminating the error factor in the number of accounts or telephone.

-Likewise, this system will facilitate the sharing of your QR code for payments through social networks, online services, small businesses, among others, saving the payment of commissions since this will be made the same as an ordinary transfer.
+This system will facilitate the sharing of your QR code for payments through social networks, online services, small businesses, among others, saving the payment of commissions since this will be made the same as an ordinary transfer.

 Subsequently, the business or person will receive confirmation from their bank of the effectiveness of said transfer.
 The application is already available in the Play Store, it only requires that the client and the business have Sinpe Móvil.